EricD175/EricD175/README.md

 ## EricD175

-a person who can code a bit
+a cs student that codes a lot in his freetime

 ---